marioroy/mandelbrot-python/README.md

 **CUDA Installation on Fedora/Nobara Linux 38**

 Installing the CUDA Toolkit from NVIDIA is preferred to allow installation to `/opt/cuda`.
-The instructions install the CUDA Toolkit 12.2.x release, assuming the proprietary display driver 535.x is installed (last checked November 2023).
-Note: A mismatch between the CUDA Toolkit and display driver may cause the Numba GPU `mandel_kernel` example to fail.
+The instructions install the CUDA Toolkit 12.2.x release, assuming the proprietary display driver 535.x or later is installed.
+Note: Installing CUDA Toolkit later than the display driver may cause Numba cuda.jit to fail.

 ```bash
 sudo dnf install clinfo make gcc-c++ wget